leeboardtools/mimon/UIDesignNotes.md

                 - Where is it going???
                 - It's changing the market value.

         - When transaction finishes editing, old values are displayed momentarily then the new ones appear.

+        - Lose focus after closing multi-split

     - Accounts List/Priced Items List